Have you been successfully marketing your business by tweeting your heart out?

 Although you have to be willing to compete for attention on Twitter, there’s many benefits to advertising on the platform.
 If implemented strategically, Twitter ads can help your business stand out in the crowd and deliver messages for relatively low costs.

-If you follow these Twitter ads guidelines paired with an affective Twitter marketing strategy, your business will be the talk of the Twitter-sphere.
+If you follow these Twitter ads guidelines paired with an effective Twitter marketing strategy, your business will be the talk of the Twitter-sphere.